Affordance: Original development

 Gibson's is the prevalent definition in cognitive psychology.
 According to Gibson, humans tend to alter and modify their environment so as to change its affordances to better suit them.
-On his view, humans change the environment to make it easier to live in (even if making it harder for other animals to live in it): to keep warm, to see at night, to rear children, and to move around.
+In his view, humans change the environment to make it easier to live in (even if making it harder for other animals to live in it): to keep warm, to see at night, to rear children, and to move around.
 This tendency to change the environment is natural to humans, and Gibson argues that it is a mistake to treat the social world apart from the material world or the tools apart from the natural environment.
 He points out that manufacturing was originally done by hand as a kind of manipulation.
 Gibson argues that learning to perceive an affordance is an essential part of socialization.

 The theory of affordances introduces a "value-rich ecological object".
 Affordances cannot be described within the value-neutral language of physics, but rather introduces notions of benefits and injuries to someone.
 An affordance captures this beneficial/injurious aspect of objects and relates them to the animal for whom they are well/ill-suited.
 During childhood development, a child learns to perceive not only the affordances for the self, but also how those same objects furnish similar affordances to another.
 A child can be introduced to the conventional meaning of an object by manipulating which objects command attention and demonstrating how to use the object through performing its central function.
 By learning how to use an artifact, a child “enters into the shared practices of society” as when they learn to use a toilet or brush their teeth.
 And so, by learning the affordances, or conventional meaning of an artifact, children learn the artifact's social world and further, become a member of that world.